osalvador/tapiGen2/README.md

 WHERE id = l_var_with_id;
 ```

-Although its easy enough to write there are a few problems with this approach.
+Although its easy enough to write, there are few problems with this approach.

 1. This implicit cursor introduces a possible NO_DATA_FOUND exception that should be handled - that means more code.
 Explicit cursors would also require more code.
-2. Each statement written like this must be maintained.
-If the table name is changed then all of the statements must be updated.
+2. Each statement written like this, must be maintained, hence, if the table name is changed then all the statements must be updated.
-3. If any statements written for this purpose are not written exactly the same, Oracle may take a little longer to execute the query.
+3. If any of the statements written for this purpose, are not written exactly in the same way, Oracle may take a little longer to execute them.

 The RT function in tapiGen was created for this very purpose and is used as
 follows: